-Entry to Site Reference
+Entry to Help Guide

-The site reference should only be accessible within the secure area of the site which is only available to registered users.
-The Site Reference is a global item in the secure area of the site, which it should be possible to enter from any screen.
+The Help Guidehelp Guide should only be accessible within the secure area of the site which is only available to registered users.
+The Help GuideHelp Guide is a global item in the secure area of the site, which it should be possible to enter from any screen.

-In the current screen comps the site reference/help appears only on the quotes page.
-The help on the screens is now redundant as it will be only referring to the particular part of the site reference.
-However, if when users click on the Site Reference/Help they are taken automatically to the appropriate section of the Site Reference then the help for the specific page becomes unnecessary.
+In the current screen comps the Help Guide/help appears only on the quotes page.
+The help on the screens is now redundant as it will be only referring to the particular part of the Help Guide.
+However, if when users click on the Help Guide they are taken automatically to the appropriate section of the Help Guide then the help for the specific page becomes unnecessary.

 General User Specification notes